crossroads/crm_tags/README.markdown

-Tags plugin for Fat Free CRM
+Tags plugin for Fat Free CRM - DEPRICATED only works on rails238 branch (now in core)
 ============================

 The Tags adds tagging support to all major Fat Free CRM models.
 To search by tag enter its